 The law that governs mental disability employment discrimination (as well as discrimination based on a medical condition) is the Fair Employment and Housing Act, also known as FEHA.

 Under FEHA physical disabilities, mental disabilities, and mental conditions are defined broadly and include both actual disabilities and conditions, and situations where an employer perceives that an employee has a disability or condition.
 Cal.
 Gov. Code § 12926.1(b).

-Certain compulsions, such as gambling, sex addiction, drug addition, alcoholism and kleptomania (the compulsion to steal things), do not comprise mental disabilities or conditions that can form the basis of a discrimination claim.
+Certain compulsions, such as gambling, sex addiction, drug addiction, alcoholism and kleptomania (the compulsion to steal things), do not comprise mental disabilities or conditions that can form the basis of a discrimination claim.

 In order for a California employee to bring about a successful disability discrimination claim, the employee must have been able to perform his or her essential work duties under reasonable accommodation for his or her disability.